9beach/hungerford-algebra-solutions/chap-1-1.md

 ---
-pagetitle: "Chapter I: Groups - 1.
+pagetitle: "Chapter I: 1.
 Semigroups, Monoids, and Groups"
 author: 9beach@gmail.com

 ---

 # A solutions manual for Algebra by Thomas W. Hungerford
-## Chapter I: Groups - 1.
+## Chapter I: 1.
 Semigroups, Monoids, and Groups
-### Exercises

 1\.
 Give examples other than those in the text of semigroups and monoids that are not groups.